 • Keep your hands busy with a hobby like knitting, drawing, building, or squeezing a stress ball.

-A more long-term solution may be to prevent or at least minimize the stress than causes stress-eating in the first place.
-Here are some ways to incorporate stress-reducing activities into your day.
+A more long-term solution may be to prevent or at least minimize the stress that causes stress eating in the first place.
+Here are some ways to include stress-reducing activities in your day.

 Move your body